mycognitive/ads_features/entity_score/README.md

 CONFIGURATION
 =============

 Please go to __/admin/config/entity_score/boosts__ and choose field used to store entity score.
 The field must be of type __Float__ and may be used across several entity/node types.
-Boosts will be automatically updated when entity is created/saved.
+Scores will be automatically updated when entities are created/saved.